ivpn/ivpn.net/src/content/pages/knowledgebase/billing/voucher-cards-faq.md

 </div>

 1. ### Where can I purchase an IVPN voucher?
     Physical voucher cards are currently available on [Amazon US](https://amazon.com/dp/B0BL8FWDRL) and [ProxyStore DE](https://shop.proxysto.re/category/69).
-Digital vouchers can purchased in the [ProxyStore Onlineshop](https://digitalgoods.proxysto.re/en).
+Digital vouchers can be purchased in the [ProxyStore Onlineshop](https://digitalgoods.proxysto.re/en).
 We plan to introduce it to other vendors and countries in the future.

 2. ### How do I redeem the voucher?
     One physical voucher card can be redeemed for either 2 years of IVPN Standard or 1 year of IVPN Pro.
 It can be used for activating a newly generated account as well as extending the duration of an existing one.